Sethup123/ZPT/README.md

 ### Dataset and Pre-trained Graph Language Model:
 The datasets and the pretrained graph language model can be downloaded from: [Dataset](https://drive.google.com/drive/folders/1OntIyhrsFh44MmDIeIH804qmCw6LVUkZ?usp=drive_link), [Pre-trained Model](https://drive.google.com/drive/folders/13Y04apgjvrhzpxG9RzzD7dPR-vH6shaf?usp=sharing)
 Place the datasets and the pre-trained model weights in G2P2_datasets folder.
 Also the extracted node and text embeddings are provided [here](https://drive.google.com/drive/folders/1moL4FZmCvuXtMKERZgBxRYYLg2JZ1OPH?usp=sharing) which can be placed in the save_folder.
+The splits are provided [here](https://drive.google.com/drive/folders/1kS50iDzi8Ul2mz_J8VepOm2N9BpbnkDv?usp=sharing) and they can be placed in the org_seed_data folder.

 ### Running our ZPT model and G2P2 Model with Node and Text Embedding Fusion:
 Run the exec_cora.sh and exec_amazon.sh files to get the results.
 The results will be stored in results_final folder.